-Deutsche Bank also takes into account the regulations targeted at employees who engage directly or indirectly with the bank's clients, for instance as per the local transpositions of the Markets in Financial Instruments Directive II - MiFID II.
+Deutsche Bank takes into account the regulations targeted at employees who engage directly or indirectly with the bank's clients, for instance as per the local transpositions of the Markets in Financial Instruments Directive II - MiFID II.
 Accordingly, we have implemented specific provisions for employees deemed to be Relevant Persons to ensure that they act in the best interest of our clients.

 Where applicable, Deutsche Bank is also subject to specific rules and regulations implemented by local regulators.
 Many of these requirements are aligned with the InstVV.
-However, where deviations exist, proactive and open discussions with regulators have enabled us to follow the local regulations whilst ensuring any impacted employees or locations remain within the bank's overall Group Compensation Framework.
-This includes, for example, the identification of Covered Employees in the United States under the requirements of the Federal Reserve Board.
+However, where variations are apparent, proactive and open discussions with regulators have enabled us to follow the local regulations whilst ensuring that any impacted employees or locations remain within the bank's overall Group Compensation Framework.
+This includes, for example, the compensation structures applied to Covered Employees in the United States under the requirements of the Federal Reserve Board.
 In any case, we apply the InstVV requirements as minimum standards globally.